TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 Non-numeric fields (`eep_preset`, `particle`) switch instantly at the start of the ramp, since they cannot be meaningfully interpolated.
 Only numeric fields (temperature, humidity, pressure, wind modifiers, visibility, dust, precipitation) are ramped.

-The ramp duration comes from `wind_ramp_seconds` in the targets (default: 300s).
-This is the same value Proc3 uses for its wind modifier interpolation (see [Wind speed model](#4-wind-speed-model-proc3)), so wind speed and direction transitions are synchronised with the broader state transition.
+The ramp duration comes from `wind_ramp_seconds` in the targets (default: 300s) — the same value Proc3 uses for its wind modifier interpolation (see [Wind speed model](#4-wind-speed-model-proc3)), keeping wind and broader state transitions synchronised.

 ## 3. Wind direction interpolation